KangLin/Calendar/README.md

       + ANDROID_PLATFORM: For a full list of platform names and corresponding Android system images, see the [Android NDK Native API] (https://developer.android.google.com/ndk/guides/stable_apis.html)
       + ANDROID_ARM_MODE
       + ANDROID_ARM_NEON
-      + ANDROID_STL:Specifies the STL that CMake should use.
+      + ANDROID_STL: Specifies the STL that CMake should use.
         - c++_shared: The shared library variant of libc++.
         - c++_static: The static library variant of libc++.
         - none: No C++ standard library suport.